 Retroperitoneal fibrosis is a rare disorder that blocks the tubes (ureters) that carry urine from the kidneys to the bladder.

-- Dull pain in the abdomen that increases with time
+- Dull pain in the abdomen or flank that increases with time

 - Pain and change of color in the legs (due to decreased blood flow)